Birth Injury Lawyer in Canton, Georgia

 Georgia Birth Injury Statistics

 Unfortunately, few publicly available statistics show how common birth injuries are in Georgia or the broader United States.
-One study from the Agency for Healthcare Research and Quality found that there were nearly 158,000 potentially avoidable birth injuries to mothers and newborns in the United States in the year surveyed.
-Given there were about 4.3 million births in community hospitals nationwide that year, the study suggests that nearly 4 percent of all births that year involved some type of injury to the child or mother.
+One study from the Agency for Healthcare Research and Quality found nearly 158,000 potentially avoidable birth injuries to mothers and newborns in the United States in the year surveyed.
+Given there were about 4.3 million births in community hospitals nationwide that year, the study suggests that nearly 4 percent of all births involved some injury to the child or mother.

 More recently, the medical database StatPearls published a report on birth injuries.
 They noted that birth trauma rates had declined from about 2.6 per 1,000 live births to about 1.9 per 1,000 live births over the eight years studied by the authors.